cp-shen/unity_renju_game_AI_module/Native_Ai_Module/Ai_Module_Requirement.md

         The function **MUST match the types** in the following signature.
         ```c++
             void drive_ai(const char *json_in, char *json_out, int out_capacity);
+            // write no more than out_capacity characters into json_out
             // out_capacity is provided by external c# code and will be 100
         ```
     - (To be done by me) The c++ module will be compiled to DLL, loaded in unity and called by the managed c# script.